-On February 16, 2017, the Company purchased a 41,000 square foot manufacturing facility located in Lake Forest, CA, where operations commenced during July 2017.
-The purchase price for the property was \$7,818.
-As a result of the 2019 Restructuring Plan, the Company will discontinue manufacturing operations in this facility and, during January 2020, executed a lease agreement with a commercial tenant for approximately 80% of the facility.
+On February 16, 2017, the Company purchased a 41,000 square foot manufacturing facility (the "Facility") located in Lake Forest, CA, where operations commenced during July 2017.
+The purchase price for the Facility was \$7,818.
+As a result of the 2019 Restructuring Plan, the Company has discontinued manufacturing operations in the Facility.